 Tip: As you are growing pak choi in containers, you can also buy young plants from a nearby nursery or online.

-If you live in a hot tropical climate, grow pak choi in fall, winter, and early spring.
+If you live in a warm, frost-free climate (USDA Zones 10-12), grow pak choi in fall, winter, and early spring.

 Space the plants according to the variety you are growing.
 For dwarf pak choi varieties, 3-4 inches of spacing is sufficient.
-For larger varieties maintain minimum 6-8 inches of space between each plant.
+For larger varieties, maintain a minimum of 6-8 inches of space between each plant.

 Choosing the Container